 But the International Development Association (IDA), the World Bank’s fund for the poorest, is making a difference.
-IDA supports countries affected by conflict and fragility by providing financing and the knowledge needed to rebuild resilient institutions and economies, and by putting in place the building blocks people need to resume peaceful and productive lives.
+IDA supports countries affected by conflict and fragility by providing financing and the knowledge needed to rebuild resilient institutions and economies, reducing the risks of fragility and conflict, and by putting in place the building blocks people need to resume peaceful and productive lives.

-Since 2000, IDA has provided more than $28.5 billion in support for fragile and conflict-affected states.
-Assessments of the root causes of conflict and fragility are helping inform projects in 19 IDA countries.
+Since 2000, IDA has provided more than $38.3 billion in support for fragile and conflict-affected states.
+IDA18 doubles resources to countries affected by fragility and conflict; $2 billion will be available to countries hosting large numbers of refugees.
+Assessments of the root causes of conflict and fragility are helping inform projects in 35 IDA countries.

 Despite overwhelming challenges, IDA’s support is helping countries in the transition from crisis and fragility to development.
 In Afghanistan, IDA’s support has helped create 52 million days of work for skilled and unskilled workers and helped more than 25,000 people develop vocational skills.
 A project in the Democratic Republic of Congo is helping raise awareness of and prevent sexual and gender-based violence.
 And in Liberia, 20,000 farming households received high-quality rice seed to avert hunger and revive the agricultural sector in the wake of the Ebola crisis.
 In the Great Lakes and Horn of Africa regions, IDA is providing support to host communities to help improve lives and access to services for refugees and internally displaced people.

 The examples on the following pages illustrate how IDA-financed operations in fragile and conflictaffected states are making a difference.
 Be sure to see our other “ABCs” (achievements by country) of IDA, including highlights of our work in Africa, and on gender, climate, jobs and economic transformation, and governance and institution building at http://ida.worldbank.org/abcs.